Mrwym/Mrwym.github.io/_publications/2009-10-01-paper-title-number-1.md

+---
-See my personal Google Scholar page for details.
+title: "See my personal Google Scholar page for details."
+---